-In the Santos mine, three styles of mineralized bodies are observed: veins, mantos, and breccia bodies.
-An important vein in the Santos mine is the Isabel Vein, which has a northwest striking orientation, and extends over 1 km in length and between 4 and 30 m in width.
-Manto-type mineralization occurs as tabular bodies located at two sedimentary horizons located in the floor and roof of the albitophyre.
+In the Santos Mine, three styles of mineralization are observed: veins, mantos, and breccia bodies.
+An important vein in the Santos Mine is the Isabel Vein, which has a northwest striking orientation, and extends over 1 km in length and between 4 m and 30 m in width.
+Manto-type mineralization occurs as tabular bodies located at two sedimentary horizons located in the floor and roof of the "albitoforo".
 The manto mineralization is characterized by variable iron contents with magnetite common in the north and deeper areas, and specular hematite in the south.
-Mineralization occurs within breccia bodies which are typically contained with the albitoforo and lower andesite and is formed by steeply west-dipping and north-northwest- to northwest-striking bodies.
+Mineralization occurs within breccia bodies, which are typically contained with the "albitoforo" and lower andesite units and the mineralization generally forms steeply west-dipping and north-northwest- to northwest-striking bodies.

-Mineralization at the Alcaparrosa mine principally occurs as mantos that trend to the northeast and dip to the west.
+Mineralization at the Alcaparrosa Mine principally occurs as mantos that trend to the northeast and dip to the west.
 Ore mineralogy consists of chalcopyrite, pyrite, and magnetite, with trace pyrrhotite, molybdenite, and arsenopyrite.
-Mineralization at the Alcaparrosa mine also occurs as veinlets defining dense stockwork, breccias as well as fine dissemination in biotite meta-andesites.
+Mineralization at the Alcaparrosa Mine also occurs as veinlets defining dense stockwork, breccias as well as fine dissemination in biotite meta-andesites.
 High-grade bodies are also found in massive veins striking north-northwest, north, and east.

 In the Española project area, mineralization occurs within mantos hosted mainly in a brown garnet skarn, and in lesser proportions within silica hornfels.
-Chalcopyrite is the primary copper sulphide mineral found as clusters and in disseminated form, commonly associated with brown garnet porphyroblasts.
+Chalcopyrite is the primary copper sulfide mineral found as clusters and in disseminated form, commonly associated with brown garnet porphyroblasts.
 Near the surface and down to a depth of approximately 70 m, the mineralization is oxidized, characterized by the presence of chrysocolla, malachite, native copper, diogenite and bornite.